Porfiriato: Social class, gender roles, citizenry

+During the Porfiriato a new type of public social life emerged.
+The Porfiriato was a period of unprecedented change in arts, vitality, and material wellbeing.
+Local economies were connected when the railroads were constructed.

-The increase of wealth due to the growth of export agriculture and industrialization largely benefited urban elites and foreigners, with the income and cultural gap with the poor widening.
-By far the largest sector of the Mexican population was rural and indigenous, with Mexico's cities, especially the capital, having the largest concentration of wealthy elites.
-Peasant men tilled land that was generally owned by others, while peasant women raised children, cooked and cleaned.
+The increase of wealth due to increases in the export agriculture and industrialization largely benefited urban elites and foreigners, with the income and cultural gap with the poor widening.
+By far the largest sector of the Mexican population was rural with Mexico's cities, especially Mexico City, having the largest concentration of wealthy elites.
+Peasants tilled land that was generally owned by others.
 In the cities, plebeian women were domestic servants, workers in bakeries, and factories, while plebeian men pursued a whole variety of manual tasks.
-In central and southern Mexico, the state increasingly undermined the political structure of rule and the loss of community land had a significant impact, but traditional ways persisted, especially in places that produced for the regional rather than the export market.
+In central and southern Mexico, the state increasingly undermined the political structure of rule and the loss of community land had a significant impact.

 The liberal project sought to nurture a citizenry that adhered to civic virtues through improved public health, professional military training for men, a rehabilitative penal system, and secular public education.
 The state sought to replace traditional values based on religion and local loyalties with abstract principles shared by all citizens.

 The Porfiriato saw the growth of the urban middle class, with women entering the work force as teachers and office workers.
-Women's new roles not only added to household income but also contributed to major cultural changes as they shaped the identity of a middle-class household and as some became visible as activists for women’s rights.
+Women's new roles not only added to household income but also contributed to major cultural changes as they shaped the identity of a middle-class household and as some became visible as activists for women's rights.

 Middle class Mexican women began addressing gender inequality before the law, as well as other issues.
 Feminism in Mexico emerged during the Liberal Reform and Porfiriato, with adherents critiquing inequality in Mexican society, as happened elsewhere in the hemisphere and Western Europe.
 A few women formed all-women's groups to discuss issues of inequality, they founded literary journals, and attended international congresses on women's rights.
 Although there was some political pressure for women's suffrage in Mexico, it did not come to fruition until 1953.

-Although there was a societal shift in attitudes toward women’s roles, sexual diversity did not change as rapidly.
+Despite a societal shift in attitudes toward women's roles, sexual diversity did not change as rapidly.
 Homosexuality remained clandestine and private in general.
-In November 1901, however, there was a public scandal about a police raid of a gathering of gay and cross-dressing men in Mexico City, known as the Dance of the Forty-One.
+In November 1901, there was a public scandal about a police raid of a gathering of gay and cross-dressing men in Mexico City, known as the Dance of the Forty-One.
 Caricaturist José Guadalupe Posada made a broadside of the incident.
 Rumors abounded that the son-in-law of Porfirio Díaz was one of those arrested, but released.
-A list of those arrested was never published and the government neither confirmed nor denied.
+A list of the arrested was never published and the government neither confirmed nor denied.